unum-cloud/awesome/README.md

 # Awesome

 Hereby we present a list of awesome resources and blogs on topics related to Unum!
-Suggested for everyone wishing to join the team!
+Suggested for everyone wishing to join the core Unum team or contribute to our Open-Source projects!

 * :octocat: means source code
 * :tv: means video channels